Tutorial: Performing web editing using data from an enterprise geodatabase

 - Choose Publish GIS services and click Next.

 - For Server URL, type the URL of the ArcGIS Server site you want to connect to.
-The default is http://myserver:6080/arcgis.
-If you or your server administrator installed the ArcGIS Web Adaptor, the URL will vary depending on the Web Adaptor configuration.
-See Making a publisher connection to ArcGIS Server in ArcGIS for Desktop for additional URL examples.
+The default is http://gisserver.domain.com:6080/arcgis.
+If you or your server administrator installed ArcGIS Web Adaptor, the URL will vary depending on the Web Adaptor configuration.
+See Components of ArcGIS URLs for additional URL examples.

 - In the Server Type drop-down list, make sure ArcGIS Server is selected.